Where we’re at, and where we’re going

 If this is your first time working with categories of functors (it probably isn’t) then you may be asking why are we considering a new category.
 Again.
 The answer is simple, this one is abelian!
 It isn’t that difficult to show this (or we could refer to 1.6.4 in [Wei]) and the proof comes down to defining the kernel and cokernel of a morphism of presheaves with transfers, say .
 But, we can just define the kernel to be, for every object , and similarly define the cokernel replacing by .

 What is less obvious is knowing that having enough inejctives and projectives implies

 (2.2) Proposition: The category has enough injectives and projectives.

 Reference.
 [Wei] exercises 2.3.7, 2.3.8.

 Essentially, we can theoretically compute cohomology (I say theoretically compute but, a better phrase is probably “there exists a satisfactory cohomology theory satisfying various functorial properties”) for objects in the category .

-For now, we’ll leave this category here, because we’ll actually be using a different category, constructed from using some category theoretic results which I will cover in my next post.
+For now, we’ll leave this category here, because we’ll actually be using a different category, constructed from by applying some category-theoretic-tools which I will cover in my next post.
 However, we’ll point out that Yoneda’s lemma shows

 (2.3) Proposition: There is a fully faithful embedding .